zen-mod/ZEN/docs/frameworks/dynamic_dialog.md

 A radius slider sub-type exists for this control type - `SLIDER:RADIUS`.
 When this sub-type is used, a circle will be drawn on the terrain to indicate the radius of the output value.
-The center of the circle will be the module logic if `_logic` is used as variable name for the module, the attributes target if used in an attribute window, or the selected object if neither of those apply.
-If none of these apply, no circle is drawn.
+The circle will be drawn around the center given as argument, with the color given.

 **Control Specific Argument(s):**